 My first call was to Kellogg's.
 They make a lot of different cereals, including Corn Flakes and Rice Krispies, neither of which have wheat.
-The last time I had gone to the grocery store, I had noticed that they sold Gluten-Free Rice Krispies, which is made with brown rice.
+The last time I had gone to the grocery store, I had noticed that they sold Gluten-Free Rice Krispies, which are made with brown rice.

 The customer service representative told me that the only gluten-free cereal they made was the Gluten-Free Rice Krispies.
 I asked her about Corn Flakes and Rice Krispies, and she told me that they were not gluten-free because there is barley in the malt flavoring.

 I looked it up on the internet.
 Besides wheat, there is a big list of ingredients we need to watch out for, such as barley and malt flavoring.

 Update: On March 28, 2015, Kellogg's announced that they had discontinued Gluten-Free Rice Krispies.
-There are left on Amazon today.
+There may be left on Amazon.
 Their a few boxeslist of gluten-free products now include Special K Touch of Brown Sugar Gluten-Free cereal, other Special K products, Eggo Waffles, Fruit Flavored Snacks, and To Go Breakfast Shakes.

 General Mills Gluten-Free Cereals

 My next call was to General Mills.
 I have tried their Gluten-Free Bisquik and found the flavor and texture to be wonderful.

 General Mills has a series of products that are specifically made to be gluten-free, all of which are listed on their website called Gluten Freely.
 They offer Chex in a variety of gluten-free flavors, including cinnamon, chocolate, honey nut, corn, and rice.